SoftUni-Internal/interactive-content/EN/02-Objects-and-Classes/05-Homework.md

 [/test]
 [test]
 [input]
-What / 1 / The, Fuck
+heroicInventory(What / 1 / The, Fuck)
 [/input]
 [output]
 \[\{"name":"What","level":1,"items":\["The","Fuck"\]\}\]